asadhameed/project-explorer-world/backend/README.md

 1. Keep src code in build folder and build code should be but in .gitignore file.
 2. First time runs the heroku then do the following steps otherwise go to step 3.
    1. create a application on heroku side.
-   2. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key. `npm heroku login`
+   2. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key. `heroku login`
-   3. Create a new Git repository , Initialize a git repository in a new or existing directory.
+   3. Create a new Git repository , Initialize a git repository in a new or existing directory.\
-      `cd build/`
+      `cd build/`\
-      `git init`
+      `git init`\
       `heroku git:remote -a heroku_app_name`
 3. Deploy your application, Commit your code to the repository and deploy it to Heroku using Git.
-   `git add .`
+   `git add .`\
-   `git commit -am "commit comments"`
+   `git commit -am "commit comments"`\
    `git push heroku master`

 ### Change the nodemon to node in package.json